NSW Update: Combustible Cladding Performance Solutions

 The document ‘Environmental Planning and Assessment Amendment (Identification of Buildings with External Combustible Cladding) Regulation 2018’ was provided by NSW Minister for Planning Anthony Roberts.

-British Housing Secretary James Brokenshire has further justified this decision.
-He announced a UK state-wide ban on combustible cladding products for all new buildings above 18 meters.
+Meanwhile, the UK has announced a state-wide ban on combustible cladding products for all new buildings above 18 meters.

 CV3 conditions requirements